 The Global Network was initiated in 2001 as a public-private partnership between the NICHD and the Bill & Melinda Gates Foundation.
 The NICHD provides scientific oversight for the Global Network and all of its activities.

 The Global Network currently includes a Data Coordinating Center (DCC) and seven multidisciplinary research units around the world, each comprising a partnership between a research institution in a developing nation and one in the United States.
 The Global Network, which was re-competed in 2013, currently comprises dyads of investigators in the United States paired with senior foreign investigators in India, Pakistan, Guatemala, Zambia, Kenya, and the Democratic Republic of Congo.

 Initially, the Global Network included 10 sites and a DCC, and it conducted 10 large, individual studies of interventions for important health problems in pregnancy and birth.
-Today, the Global Network focuses on community-based common protocols, conducted at three or more sites, that address major maternal and newborn health challenges with the goals to evaluate low-cost, sustainable interventions to improve maternal and child health (MCH), evaluate trends in MCH mortality over time, and simultaneously build local research capacity and infrastructure.
+Today, the Global Network focuses on community-based common protocols, conducted at three or more sites, that address major maternal and newborn health challenges with the goals of evaluating low-cost, sustainable interventions to improve maternal and child health (MCH), evaluating trends in MCH mortality over time, and simultaneously building local research capacity and infrastructure.
 This unique position gives the NICHD the ability to identify gaps between science and practice and disseminate the research findings to inform local and national health policy.
 Each study examines either a novel evidence-based treatment or an innovative use of a proven treatment to improve the health, well-being, and survival of pregnant women and infants.
 All studies conform to U.S. and international ethical and safety guidelines.